Kristyyy/Machine-Learning-Projects-Python/README.md

 # Machine-Learning-Project
-These are my project for machine learning.
+These are my projects for machine learning.
 I use regression analysis, logistic regression, hypothesis testing, time series and differnt models to train my data.